littke/ripplehq.com/README.md

-Official homepage for Stronghold Studios AB.
+Official homepage for Ripple AB.